Distance: 14.5 miles.

-We awoke to a bright and sunny morning, perfect weather to begin our journey into one of the loveliest areas of England.
+We awoke to a bright and sunny morning, perfect weather to begin our journey into the Lake District, one of the loveliest areas of England.
 The Lake District is the first of the three national parks we would enjoy on this 200+ mile hike.
 Jo and Paul at Ennerdale View B&B served us a delicious breakfast and then dropped three of us off in the hamlet of Ennerdale Bridge to continue on our path.
 Unfortunately, Lynda injured her ankle at the beginning of this day’s walk and decided it would be best to rest for a few days (ultimately a four day rest).
 She was able to ride along on a Packhorse van with my mother to our next B&B.

 Walking alongside the lake known as Ennerdale Water on a cool, clear, crisp morning was delightful.

 As we looked up, we knew we would be climbing at some point.